AleDev88/AleDev88/README.md

 >                   🖊️ CSS

 ___
-- 💞️ Looking for participants in Science / Technology projects
+- 💞️ Looking for participants in Science / Technology projects or someone to socialize with

 > 📫 You can contact me at alemenec865@gmail.com
 >